 - Keep a running list of questions to take with you to doctor’s appointments.

 - Keep a list of daily medication for the stroke survivor.
-(Include the drug name, purpose of drug, dosage and possible side effects.)
+(Include the drug name, purpose of drug, dosage and possible side effects and who prescribed each drug) If you're concerned about the drugs prescribed, ask that your doctors work together to make sure that all drugs should be taken.
 Take this list with you to all doctor’s appointments

 - Use a calendar to keep appointments straight.

 Provide emotional support

 - Encourage the stroke survivor to talk about his or her feelings.
 Listen, show love and patience.